TobiasKellner/dbHelpeR/README.md

 An R package for working with relational databases

 `dbHelpeR` is an R package designed to simplify and streamline interactions with SQL databases.
-It provides high-level functions for managing database metadata, schemas, and other common administrative tasks.
+It provides high-level functions for managing database metadata, schemas, constraints, and other common administrative tasks.
 Whether you’re a data scientist, database administrator, or analyst, `dbHelpeR` bridges the gap between R and SQL, empowering you to manage and interact with databases effortlessly.

 ## Features